 Consistent branding gives the impression of professionalism.
 This doesn’t mean your team is wearing suits and ties.
-You can be professional, while still maintaining a relaxed company atmosphere.
+You can be professional while still maintaining a relaxed company atmosphere.

 Job candidates want to work for a company that has their act together.
-By presenting your brand in a professional manner, you can show the world that you know what you’re doing.
+By presenting your brand in a professional manner, you can show the world you know what you’re doing.
 You have the experience to be a lasting competitor and you can support hiring a new employee.

-Professional branding extends far beyond your web and print presence.
+Professional, consistent branding extends far beyond your web and print presence.
 Imagine you have a plumbing emergency and two plumbers show up.
 One is dressed in a freshly pressed uniform and steps out of a company-branded truck.
-The other is also wearing a uniform, however, it’s slightly wrinkled and it’s clear that it hasn’t been washed recently.
+The other is also wearing a uniform, however, it’s wrinkled and it’s clear that it hasn’t been washed recently.
 The second plumber steps out of his personal beat up truck.
 Both plumbers have exceptional references and are more than capable to do the job.
 Who do you invite in?

 It only takes a few seconds to set the tone with customers and candidates.
 Most job seekers are looking for a great place to work that will take care of them.
-If you give off a professional image from the very first time they read your job posting and visit your website, you’re already starting on the right path to building a lasting relationship.
+If you give off a professional image from the very first time they read your job posting and visit your website, you’re already starting on the right path to build a lasting relationship.

-If you notice that your information is right on par with everyone else, that’s not a good thing.
+If you notice your information is right on par with everyone else, that’s not a good thing.
 Dig deeper to find out how you can elevate your company to the next level and set yourself apart.

-It’s possible during your competitive analysis, you notice that everyone in the industry has awards and testimonials, while your website sticks to the facts of what your company does.
+It’s possible during your competitive analysis, you notice everyone in the industry has awards and testimonials, while your website sticks to the facts of what your company does.
 Depending on the brand image you want to portray, it may be time to reassess what you share with the public.
 Including employee testimonial videos is a great way to show potential candidates what it’s like to work with you.